Homelab

 - Monitoring, logging and alerting using Prometheus and Grafana,

-- Servers plugged on a UPS monitored with nut
+- Servers plugged on a UPS (Uninterruptible Power Supply) monitored via NUT (Network UPS Tools)

-On application side, these mini racks are used to run Home Assistant and Deconz of course but also *arr suite (Bazarr, Sonarr, Radarr, Prowlarr), Plex, Pihole, Gitlab, … locally served but still accessible from outside through Wireguard VPN.
+On the application side, these mini racks are used to run Home Assistant and Deconz of course but also *arr suite (Bazarr, Sonarr, Radarr, Prowlarr), Plex, Pihole, Gitlab, … locally served but still accessible from outside through WireGuard VPN thanks to the Network mini rack.

 Network mini rack - N01 #